cast-org/django-session-timeout/README.rst

     SESSION_EXPIRE_AFTER_LAST_ACTIVITY = True

-By default, `last activiy` will be grouped per second.
+By default, `last activity` will be updated on every request.
-To group by different period use the following setting:
+You can avoid some overhead, at the cost of some precision in expiry time, by only updating it if some time has passed since the last update.
+To so so, set a grace period as with this setting:

 .. code-block:: python

-    SESSION_EXPIRE_AFTER_LAST_ACTIVITY_GRACE_PERIOD = 60 # group by minute
+    SESSION_EXPIRE_AFTER_LAST_ACTIVITY_GRACE_PERIOD = 60 # update at most once per minute